thomasfischl/ngx-groundhog/README.md

 export class AppModule { }
 ```

 **Note:** @angular/animations uses the WebAnimation API that isn't supported by all browsers yet.
-If you want to support Material component animations in these browsers, you'll have to [include a polyfill](https://github.com/web-animations/web-animations-js).
+If you want to support animations in these browsers, you'll have to [include a polyfill](https://github.com/web-animations/web-animations-js).

 #### Step 3: Import the component modules